SamuelCarriles/fhir-pogs/README.md

 (save-resource! db-spec "fhir_resources" [:defaults] resource) ;;or if you only want essentials:
-(save-resource! db-spec "fhir_resources" resource)
+(save-resource! db-spec "fhir_resources" resource) ;;=>[{:id "example",
+;;    :resourceType "Patient", ...}]
 ```
 Here, we see how a `Patient`-type resource is stored in the database specified in `db-spec`.
 The `save-resource!` function maps and saves a FHIR resource to the database.
 This function accepts the following parameters in order:
-- `db-spec`: the database specifications where the resource will be stored.
+1. `db-spec`: the database specifications where the resource will be stored.
 These specifications are used by `next.jdbc` to establish connections and execute the necessary operations.
-- `table-prefix`: one prefix to the name of the tables where the resource will be mapped.
+2. `table-prefix`: one prefix to the name of the tables where the resource will be mapped.
-- `mapping-fields`: a vector containing the names of the resource fields to be stored.
+3. `mapping-fields`: a vector containing the names of the resource fields to be stored.
 The names are given as `keywords`.
 Note that the resource must contain each field to be mapped.
 If you want to add a field to the table that is not in the resource for later use, you can include a map in the vector where the key is the field name and the value is the data type of that field.
 Some examples: `[:meta :text :active :deceased]`, `[:defaults {:some-field :type-of-field}]`.
-- `resource`: the FHIR resource converted into a Clojure map.
+4. `resource`: the FHIR resource converted into a Clojure map.

 If you only want to save the essentials fields (id,resourceType), you don't need to give mapping-fields.
 Also, it just generate the main table.